janaagaard75/expo-and-typescript/README.md

 ### Type Definitions

-Add type definitions for React and React Native.
+1. Add type definitions for React and React Native.

 ```shell
 yarn add --dev --exact @types/react @types/react-native
 ```

-Besides what React Native already has, Expo comes with a lot of additional APIs for your app.
+Besides what React Native already has, the Expo SDK comes with a lot of additional APIs for your app.
 Unfortunately there aren't any type definitions for these APIs, and that makes it difficult to use them correctly in TypeScript.
 I have started on creating these type definitions, but bare in mind that they still lack a lot of testing.

-Create a file `expo.d.ts` in the `src` folder and copy the content of this [`expo.d.ts`](https://raw.githubusercontent.com/janaagaard75/expo-sdk-with-type-definitions/master/expo.d.ts) to it.
+2. Create a file `expo.d.ts` in the `src` folder and copy the content of this [`expo.d.ts`](https://raw.githubusercontent.com/janaagaard75/expo-sdk-with-type-definitions/master/expo.d.ts) to it.

-I'm working on both improving these type definitions, and I'm trying to make it easier to add and update them, but they are still in a very early stage.
+I'm working on both improving these type definitions, and I'm trying to make it easier to add and update them, but they are currently in a very early stage.

 ## Similar Projects